theLelek/arp-spoofing/README.md

-youll need to install Graphviz, ImageMagick and TeX Live (dependencies of scapy)
+youll need to install Graphviz, ImageMagick, libcap and TeX Live (dependencies of scapy)

 todo: